Accelerating Quantum Eigensolver Algorithms With Machine Learning: Quantum Eigensolver Algorithms

 Our procedure for fitting a sum of exponentials to the collected data was to initially fit with a single frequency fitting to

 before using this frequency as an initial guess and then adding sequentially second and third frequencies,

-which were constrained to be smaller in magnitude than the initial fitted frequency $\theta_1^{(1)}$ to ensure that they acted as corrections to the initial fit, for the purpose of the challenge we also added a factor $0.8$ to keep the fitting procedure as safe as possible due to the need for it to be automated.
+which were constrained to be smaller in magnitude than the initial fitted frequency $\theta_1^{(1)}$ to ensure that they acted as corrections to the initial fit, for the purpose of the challenge we also added a factor to keep the change in $\theta_1$ small ensuring that the fitting procedure is as reliable as possible due to the need for it to be automated.
 The size of the amplitude $r_2^{(2,3)}$ is also constrained to be smaller than $r_1^{(1)}$.

 The outcome of this procedure when applied to test data collected from an example of the orbital rotated Hubbard Hamiltonian on 28 qubits is given in figure \autoref{fig:28qbs_fitting}, with a sequential improvement towards the correct answer as we increase the number of frequencies in the fit.